 - If she was running away from a thing, the thing catches up.

 You can already spot the first problem here, yes?
-Some of the examples above are story complications, and we should consider using GMIs.
+Some of the examples above are story complications, where we should consider using GM intrusions.

-I already mentioned it is easier to figure out fail states when we know player intent behind an action.
+I already mentioned that it’s easier to figure out fail states when we know the player’s intent behind an action.
 But there is also a question of scene tension.
 If the scene does not have any tension, it is much harder to come up with interesting states for player actions.

 Skip the boring bits.
 Monte Games Cook

 So we’ve set up our wall scene with tension around it.
 The danger is imminent; the environment is treacherous, the clock is ticking.
 Now we’re talking!
 Our imaginary GM can now glimpse into the unfurling of space-time and gauge the spectrum of resolution states, from fumbles and failures to successes and major accomplishments.